 B. Whether, in its view of the entire information before it, the decision is erroneous; or

 C. Whether, in its view of the entire case, the welfare of the student or the best interest of the University will be served by applying no sanction or a lesser sanction or providing that the sanction shall commence on a date different from that specified by the University Disciplinary Committee.

-Upon concluding its review, the Committee may sustain, reverse, modify or return for further consideration the decision of the University Disciplinary Committee.
+Upon concluding its review, the Committee may sustain, reverse, modify the outcome.
 The decision of the Disciplinary Appeals Committee shall be filed with the Secretary of the Board, and the Secretary of the Board will furnish a copy of the decision to each member of the Board of Regents.
 The full Board may, at its sole discretion and upon its own initiative, decide to consider the appeal en banc at its next meeting.
 Applications from the student for full Board en banc review are not entertained.
-Appropriate written notice to that effect shall be furnished the student at the time the student receives a copy of the Committee's determination, which shall constitute the final decision unless the full Board takes the action provided above.
+Appropriate written notice to that effect shall be furnished the student at the time the student receives a copy of the Committee's determination, which shall constitute the final decision.